• Skip to primary navigation

 Instructions

-1. Have ready a rectangular 11x7-inch ovenproof dish in which you will serve the pudding.
-I like a ceramic dish, but glass also works.
-Remember the bread pudding will be served directly from the baking dish, so choose one that you like to put on the table.
+- Have ready a rectangular 11x7-inch ovenproof dish in which you will serve the pudding.
+I like ceramic dishes, but glass ones also work.
+Remember, the bread pudding will be served directly from the baking dish, so choose one you like to put on the table.

 For the apples:

-1. Peel, core, and cut the apples in wedges.
+- Peel, core, and cut the apples into wedges.

 Raw apples: mix the wedges in a bowl with sugar, cinnamon, and lemon juice.
 Heavily butter the dish (use the amount in the ingredients) and arrange the apples.